ssafai/Grants-Program/applications/Wildcard Asset Hub.md

 Ü	Features agnostic design built with future extension in mind.
 This foresight allows for easy adaptation and incorporation of new chains, technologies, and innovations that may emerge in the blockchain space.

-If you've already started implementing your project or it is part of a larger repository, please provide a link and a description of the code here.
-In any case, please provide some documentation on the research and other work you have conducted before applying.
-This could be:

-- links to improvement proposals or [RFPs](https://grants.web3.foundation/docs/rfps) (requests for proposal),
-- academic publications relevant to the problem,
-- links to your research diary, blog posts, articles, forum discussions or open GitHub issues,
-- references to conversations you might have had related to this project with anyone from the Web3 Foundation,
-- previous interface iterations, such as mock-ups and wireframes.

 ## Development Roadmap :nut_and_bolt: